Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-3/04-intro-to-statistics-for-bioinformatics-II.md

   <img src="../figures/hypo-test-3.png" height="80%" width="80%"/>
 </p>

-To control for the FDR, we can use a list of P-values to calculate a *q-value* for each of these P-values in our list.
+To control for the FDR, we can use a list of P-values to calculate a *q-value* for each of P-values in our list.
 A *q-value* for a specific test is defined as expected proportion of false-positives among all features called as or more extreme than the one in question.

 For example, if an individual gene for an RNA-seq differential expression analysis has a q-value of 0.01, this means 1% of genes with a lower significance value than this gene will be false-positives.